 Floating Cranes: 3

-Napoleon Bonaparte and a 1.6 billion € investment plan
+Port of Antwerp and Napoleon Bonapartes 1.6 billion € investment plan

 Antwerp has been used for trade since the 12th century already until the Spanish occupation closed it for international transport.
 The city lost its role as the center of world trade until Napoleon Bonaparte realized Antwerp’s potential in 1811 when he ordered the construction of the later renamed Bonaparte dock.
 Thanks to the industrial revolution and trading links with Africa, America and Asia, the Port of Antwerp grew 4.5% annually in the following century.
 It was larger than Rotterdam and Amsterdam combined and grew continuously into what it stands for today.